daniel-robotics4/WRO-SuperNova/README.md

 7) Mount Pixy2 camera
    - Attach Pixy2 on front bracket; route its cable toward the ESP32 hat area.
+   - the Pixy needs a designated regulator for the 3.3V

 8) Connect encoder wires
    - Route encoder A/B to GPIO4/GPIO5; keep wires short and twisted.